 If you need more money to pay for college, chances are you will be applying for several college scholarships.
-Scholarship applications and requirements can vary from year-to-year, but more often than not, you will be required to submit an essay or personal statement.
+Scholarship applications and requirements can vary from year-to-year, but more often than not, you will be required to submit a Scholarship essay or personal statement.

 Scholarship Essays vs. College Essays